 WIRED: Researcher explains Face Swap and deepfake technology

-Outlook: One-shot face swapping will enable face exchange using a single reference image in the future.
-Current research such as GHOST 2.0 and DynamicFace focuses on temporal consistency in videos and identity preservation in extreme poses.
-Diffusion-based approaches promise even higher quality with lower training effort.
+Outlook: one-shot face swapping will soon let you swap a face from a single reference image.
+Current research such as GHOST 2.0 and DynamicFace focuses on temporal consistency in video and preserving identity in extreme poses.
+Diffusion-based approaches promise even higher quality with less training.

 2. Face Reenactment (Facial Expression Transfer)

-A face is animated with the facial expressions of another person – the "marionette technique".
-Face2Face (Thies et al., Stanford/TU Munich) extracts landmark points of the target face and transfers expressions in real-time.
-The technology makes it possible to put any words into a person's mouth without cloning their voice.
+One person's facial expressions are mapped onto another face: the "puppeteer" technique.
+Face2Face (Thies et al., Stanford/TU Munich) extracts landmark points from the target face and transfers expressions in real time.
+The technology makes it possible to put any words in a person's mouth without cloning their voice.

 Shakespeare awakens: AI animates historical portrait – Wikimedia Commons / Public Domain